369px/PicoPhone/README.md

-PicoPhone is a free and open source Picotron multi-tool widget
+PicoPhone is a free and open source multi-tool widget made for the Picotron Workstation!